 Using sealed or waterproof dressing may help keep the honey from spreading outside of the bandaged area.

 Some researchers are also questioning whether Manuka honey slows the healing of chronic wounds in people with diabetes.
-This is because when used alone MGO is toxic to living cells.
-There are numerous reports of successful chronic wound treatment with Manuka honey, however.
-But more research is needed.
+This is because when used alone, MGO is toxic to living cells.
+There are numerous reports of successful chronic wound treatment with Manuka honey, but more research is needed.

 If you’re allergic to other types of honey, consult your doctor.
-You likely will not be able to use Manuka honey without experiencing an allergic reaction.
+It’s likely that you’ll also be allergic to Manuka honey.

 Manuka honey is widely available online and in some health food stores.
 When making your purchase, it’s important to understand exactly what you’re getting — not all Manuka honey is the same.

-To guarantee the unique healing properties of Manuka honey, look for a reference to “non-peroxide antibacterial activity (NPA),” or a UMF rating.
-The UMF rating measures the amount of NPA present in the honey.
+To guarantee the unique healing properties of Manuka honey, look for a UMF rating.
+The UMF rating identifies the amount of MGO present in the honey.